bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-10-23-long-kiss-goodnight.md

-<![endif]-->
+---
+layout: post
+title: The Long Kiss Goodnight
+published: true
+date: 2024-10-23
+readtime: true
+categories: [ART OF ACTION<br> CELEBRATING THE REAL ACTION STARS OF CINEMA']
+tags: [Action, Drama]
+metadata: 'USA 1968, 114 mins<br> Director: Peter Yates'
+pdf: '2024-10-23-bullitt.pdf'
+---

 _+ intro by Melanie Hoyes, BFI Director of Inclusion (Wednesday 23 October)_

 **SPOILER WARNING** The following notes give away some of the plot.

 Eight years have passed since Samantha Caine emerged from a river, pregnant and with no memory of her past.
 She now lives a pleasant domestic existence with her boyfriend and daughter.
 But her past hits her like a bolt of lightning, causing her muscle-memory to reawaken the woman she once was: the lethal CIA operative Charley Baltimore.
 Wittily scripted by Shane Black, this pacey actioner, is enlivened by Davis’s exuberant and committed high-octane performance.

-Dick Fiddy, bfi.org.uk
+**Dick Fiddy, bfi.org.uk**

 **A contemporary review**
 Those who survived viewing _Cut-Throat Island_ will be shocked to learn that _The Long Kiss Goodnight_, the latest adventure by the actor Geena Davis and her director/husband Renny Harlin is a superbly entertaining action movie, perhaps the best of this year’s many shoot-’em-ups.
 Granted, the plot is far from original, borrowing substantially from James Cameron’s _True Lies_ in particular.
 Moreover, it demonstrates not a flicker of interest in being anything more profound than a polished piece of genre manipulation and entertainment, as was the case with Harlin’s best films so far, _Cliffhanger_ and _Die Hard 2_.
 However, it has a clarity of purpose that makes it impervious to glibly dismissive criticisms.

 Most of the credit for its integrated slickness must go to the screenwriter, Shane Black (writer of _Lethal Weapon_, _The Last Boy Scout_ and _Last Action Hero_).
 For _The Long Kiss Goodnight_, Black was reputedly paid $4 million, the highest price yet shelled out for a script – money well spent compared to the sums the industry lavishes on the likes of Joe Eszterh as for his dreadful pap.
 The plot revolves around a former-CIA assassin Charly Baltimore (Davis) who has suffered amnesia and become a mellow, cookie-baking citizen, Samantha Caine.
 She gets her memory back with the help of Mitch Henessey (Samuel L. Jackson), a black private detective and a few traumatic experiences.
 It’s all quite ridiculous of course, but Black and Harlin make sure the whole thing runs with nanosecond precision – not a detail is wasted or a plot point left unexplained.